petrfaltus/state-territory-continent-area-code-rest-client-source-codes/README.md

-# state-territory-continent-area-code-rest-client-source-codes
+# State, territory, continent and area code REST client-source-codes
-Console applications for JSON communication with my public available state, territory, continent and area code REST service.
-Complete example collection.
-Code for Java built by the Maven, for Java built by the Gradle, for C# built by the .NET Framework and for PHP.
+Small example console source codes for finding states, territories, continents and area codes.
+It is the client that communicates using JSONs with my own state, territory, continent and area code REST service.